unkosan/RaptGen-UI/README.md

    ```shell
    $ docker-compose -f docker-compose.prod.yml up -d
    ```
 3. Please wait before all the containers are ready.
 This may take minutes.
+Even if Docker says all the containers are ready, it may take some extra time for the `frontend` container to be working.
 4. Access http://localhost:3000 with your favourite internet browser.

 ## Usage